chadbaldwin/sys-schema-sync/README.md

 }
 ```

-### Deploy the database
+### Publish the database

-To deploy the database you currently have two options, you can either use the provided script that uses dbatools to deploy the DACPAC.
+To publish the database you currently have two options, you can either use the provided script that uses dbatools to deploy the DACPAC.
 Or, if you don't want to put your faith in blindly deploying a DACPAC, you can build and publish it yourself.

 #### Using the script